saddam-eng-tech/ai-agent-skills/README.md

 ---

 > Built by [@saddam-eng-tech](https://github.com/saddam-eng-tech)
-> *"Your agent is only as smart as the instructions given to agent"*
+> *"Your agent is only as smart as the skills you give it."*